 While touring and recording with the Allman Brothers over the years, Oteil still found time to collaborate with many other musicians.
 He formed his solo group, Oteil and the Peacemakers in 1998.
 From 1998 until 2007, the group toured extensively and released three albums.
 In 2001, Oteil joined Phish’s keyboardist Page McConnell and The Funky Meters’ drummer Russell Batiste to form Vida Blue.
 He also founded an improv based trio with Grateful Dead drummer Bill Kreutzmann and Max Creek guitarist Scott Murawski in 2008.

-Oteil’s latest venture has been another dream come true for him: being reunited on the stage with his brother Kofi, after ten years of touring separately.
-Derek Trucks and Susan Tedeschi formed the Tedeschi Trucks Band in late 2010, featuring the Burbridge brothers in the rhythm section, and the band released their first record, Revelator, in 2011.
-This 11-piece super group has been wowing crowds at festivals, theaters and concert halls across the globe.
+Oteil reunited on stage with his brother Kofi after ten years of touring separately when Derek Trucks and Susan Tedeschi formed the Tedeschi Trucks Band in late 2010, featuring the Burbridge brothers in the rhythm section.
+The 11-piece super group released their first record, Revelator, in 2011 which won a Grammy in February 2012.
 The Tedeschi Trucks Band played Eric Clapton’s iconic Crossroads Guitar Festival in 2011.
-Oteil’s original composition “Love Has Something Else to Say” was including in the DVD release and on TTB’s Grammy-winning debut album.
+Oteil’s original composition “Love Has Something Else to Say” was including in the DVD release and on their Grammy-winning debut album.
 The Tedeschi Trucks Band released their second album (and first live album) in 2012, titled “Everybody’s Talkin”.